Visit Us

 About Us

-Hailstone National Wildlife Refuge was established as an easement refuge in 1942 to provide a rest stop and breeding ground for migratory waterfowl.
-It also provides habitat for pronghorn, and prairie dogs.
-Many other small mammals exist along with horned lizards, and rattlesnakes.
+Hailstone National Wildlife Refuge was established as an easement Refuge in 1942 to provide a rest stop and breeding ground for migratory waterfowl.
+It also provides habitat for pronghorn.
+Many small mammals also exist here along with horned lizards, and rattlesnakes.
+The Refuge is 160-acres and is surrounded on three sides by the 1,828-acre Hailstone Waterfowl Production Area (WPA).
+The Refuge and WPA are jointly managed together as one unit.

 What We Do